Postdoc/Applied Research Scientist

 Ph.D. in Information Science, Cornell University (2016)

-I am interested in adaptive intervention in the mobile health space.
+I am interested in personalized and just-in-time intervention in the mobile health space.
 I build computational tools that analyze human behavior from phone data (e.g., sensors, self-input) and then intervenes in real time in ways that are personalized and contextualized to users' needs, daily routine, and the environments they live in.

 Keywords: Adaptive health intervention, Mobile Sensing, Context-aware computing, Reinforcement learning, User-centered design